Digital Well-Being: Definition, Apps, and Strategies

 12. Savor While You’re Surfing to Boost Digital Well-Being

 When we savor the good moments, we pause and attempt to fully experience the positive emotions that have arisen in that moment, and as a result, we create longer-lasting positive emotions (Quoidbach et al. 2010).
-We can do this online just as we can do it real life.
+We can do this online just as we can do it in real life.

 One easy way to practice savoring online is to reflect on and bring up positive memories from the past.
 Look at old photos or experiences.
 Focus on a story your friend shares that inspires you.
 Or maybe you watch cat videos or look at awe-inducing landscapes that make you feel happy or relaxed.

 Spend a few moments thinking deeply about them.
-As you are thinking on the pleasant event, think about the people, smells, sounds, physical sensations, and sights that are involved.
+As you are thinking about the pleasant event, think about the people, smells, sounds, physical sensations, and sights that are involved.
 Then, just mentally hold on to your positive emotions, trying to make them last as long as possible.

 If you want here's an online activity to help you keep practicing savoring.